johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 ### Deploy Infrastructure

-The microservice is automatically built and pushed to GitHub Container Registry (ghcr.io) via GitHub Actions when changes are made to the `microservice-repo/` directory.
+The microservice is automatically built and pushed to GitHub Container Registry (ghcr.io) via GitHub Actions when changes are made to the microservice files.

 Deploy the infrastructure in the following order: